erinfolami/MoviesApp/README.md

 ### Background

 Welcome to the Movies App!
-This offline-first Android App is designed using Clean Architecture and MVVM design pattern, emphasizing modularization for enhanced maintainability and scalability.
+This offline-first Android App is built using Clean Architecture and MVVM design pattern, emphasizing modularization for enhanced maintainability and scalability.

 ### Screenshots